BOOKS BY LORILN ROBERTS VISIT LORILYN'S WEBSITE BY CLICKING ON THE LINK TO THE LEFT TO LEARN MORE ABOUT HER BOOKS.

 Wednesday, November 22, 2017

 I'm so excited to have The Prescience published.
 I wrote it while battling breast cancer and there were days writing anything was completely exhausting.
-Sometimes I think God gives us our dreams so that we look beyond our pain, our suffering, and we see hope, we see goals, we see things God puts on our hearts.
+Sometimes I think God gives us our dreams so that we look beyond our pain, and our suffering, and we see hope, we see goals, we see things God puts on our hearts.
 It's so easy to doubt, so easy to quit, but I'm thankful God helped me to finish it.

 This book will probably be one of my favorites because I know the only way I was able to complete it is because God gave me the strength to do it.
 So now He gets the glory.